-In 2006, an amendment to the 2000 Plan was approved to primarily increase the number of shares authorized for issuance by 500,000 shares of common stock.
-In 2007, the 2000 Plan was amended, primarily to increase the number of shares authorized for issuance to an aggregate total of 8,410,403 shares.
-In 2008, the 2000 Plan was amended, primarily to increase the number of shares authorized for issuance by 3,350,000 shares.
+In 2008, an amendment to the 2000 Plan was approved primarily to increase the number of shares authorized for issuance by 3,350,000 shares.
+In 2010, the 2000 Plan was amended, primarily to increase the number of shares authorized for issuance by 1,250,000 shares to an aggregate total of 13,010,403 shares.
 Options granted under our 2000 Plan expire no later than ten years from the date of grant.
-The option price of each incentive stock option shall be at least 100% of the fair value on the date of grant, and the option price for each nonstatutory stock option shall be not less than 85% of the fair value on the date of grant, as determined by the board of directors.
+The option price of each incentive stock option is at least 100% of the fair value on the date of grant, and the option price for each nonstatutory stock option is not less than 85% of the fair value on the date of grant, as determined by the board of directors.
 Options may be granted with different vesting terms from time to time, ranging from zero to five years.
-As of December 31, 2008, a total of 10,340,053 shares of common stock were authorized for issuance under the 2000 Plan.
-Options to purchase 164,309 shares were exercised during the year ended December 31, 2008.
+As of December 31, 2010, a total of 11,339,889 shares of common stock were authorized for issuance under the 2000 Plan.
+Options to purchase 86,459 shares were exercised during the year ended December 31, 2010.

-In 2007, the Directors' Plan was amended, primarily to increase the number of shares authorized for issuance by 110,000 shares to an aggregate total of 435,000 shares.
 In 2008, the Directors' Plan was amended, primarily to increase the number of shares authorized for issuance by 100,000 shares to an aggregate total of 535,000 shares.
-The exercise price of options under the Directors' Plan will be equal to the fair market value of the common stock on the date of grant.
+In 2010, the Directors' Plan was amended, primarily to increase the number of shares authorized for issuance by 350,000 shares to an aggregate total of 885,000 shares.
+The exercise price of options under the Directors' Plan is equal to the fair market value of the common stock on the date of grant.
 The maximum term of the options granted under the Directors' Plan is ten years.
-As of December 31, 2008, a total of 532,211 shares of common stock were authorized for issuance under the Directors' Plan.
-No options to purchase shares were exercised during the year ended December 31, 2008.
+As of December 31, 2010, a total of 882,211 shares of common stock were authorized for issuance under the Directors' Plan.
+No options to purchase shares were exercised during the year ended December 31, 2010.

 In December 2007, we adopted a Change of Control Severance Plan for employees serving at or above the level of Vice President.
-Under this plan, under certain conditions, primarily upon a change in control of the Company, they would receive the payment of certain benefits, including accelerated vesting of all their outstanding stock options and an extension of the period to exercise outstanding options to the earlier of the original option expiration date or the one year anniversary of the triggering event.
-There was no stock-based compensation expense incurred during the current period due to the adoption of the Change of Control Severance Plan.
+Under this plan, under certain conditions, primarily upon a change in control of the Company, eligible employees would receive the payment of certain benefits, including accelerated vesting of all their outstanding stock options and an extension of the period to exercise outstanding options to the earlier of the original option expiration date or the one year anniversary of the triggering event.
+There was no stock-based compensation expense incurred due to the adoption of the Change of Control Severance Plan.

-Pursuant to SFAS No. 123(R), we are required to estimate the amount of expected forfeitures when calculating compensation costs.
+Pursuant to FASB ASC 718, we are required to estimate the amount of expected forfeitures when calculating compensation costs.
+We estimated the forfeiture rate using our historical experience with pre-vesting options.
 We adjust our stock-based compensation expense as actual forfeitures occur, review our estimated forfeiture rates each quarter and make changes to our estimate as appropriate.

-Under SFAS No. 123(R), the fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
+The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 We have segregated option awards into three homogenous groups, officers and directors, all other employees, and consultants, for purposes of determining fair values of options.